dkempton12/html5-canvas/README.md

 Uses beginPath(), moveTo(), lineTo(), and stroke() methods to draw the actual line(s)

-Uses 'mousemove' and 'mousedown' JS events
+Listens for 'mousemove' and 'mousedown' JS events